Wedding of Prince Willem-Alexander and Máxima Zorreguieta Cerruti

-The wedding of Willem-Alexander, Prince of Orange, and Máxima Zorreguieta Cerruti took place on 2 February 2002 at the Nieuwe Kerk, Amsterdam.
+The wedding of Willem-Alexander, Prince of Orange, and Máxima Zorreguieta took place on 2 February 2002 at the Nieuwe Kerk, Amsterdam.
 Willem-Alexander and Máxima became king and queen on 30 April 2013 after the abdication of his mother, Beatrix.

 Engagement

-Willem-Alexander, Prince of Orange, eldest son and heir of Queen Beatrix and Prince Claus, met Argentine-born Máxima Zorreguieta Cerruti at the Seville Fair in April 1999.
+Willem-Alexander, Prince of Orange, eldest son and heir of Queen Beatrix and Prince Claus, met Argentine-born Máxima Zorreguieta at the Seville Fair in April 1999.
 He did not introduce himself as a prince, and when she later found out, she thought he was joking.
 Two weeks later, they met again in New York, where Máxima was working as a banker for Kleinwort Benson.
 She did not meet his parents, Queen Beatrix and Prince Claus, for some time.

 As speed skating is one of the most popular sports, and Willem-Alexander is a good speed skater, he proposed to Máxima on the ice on skates.
 A week earlier, Willem-Alexander already told his mother and Prime Minister Wim Kok that he would propose to Máxima soon.
 He endlessly practiced the question, he told in an interview later.
 With hidden champagne and red roses by the pond of Huis ten Bosch, he invited Máxima to go ice skating.
-While on the ice of the pond he proposed her in English, "to make sure she would understand it".
+While on the ice of the pond he proposed to her in English, "to make sure she would understand it".
 Máxima was surprised but answered directly with "yes".

 The intention was that the intended marriage remained a secret, so as not to get in the way of Willem-Alexander's brother Constantijn and Laurentien Brinkhorst, who would marry in May.
 Ultimately, it was too difficult to keep secret, so on 30 March 2001, Queen Beatrix announced her eldest son's engagement.
 On 21 May 2001, the bill seeking consent for the marriage was introduced in parliament.
 On 7 January 2002, the ondertrouw was published.

 Zorreguieta became a naturalized Dutch citizen, though she did not convert from Roman Catholicism.
 It was announced any children born of the marriage would be titled Prince/Princess of the Netherlands and Prince/Princess of Orange-Nassau, with the style of Royal Highness.